Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Motivations Behind the Gaussian Process

-Unlike training-free UQ approaches, SGPU requires training and is therefore more computationally expensive.
-However, Gaussian Processes are known to perform well even with limited training data.
-To illustrate this, we conducted experiments using progressively smaller subsets of the training data and report the resulting metrics in Table~\ref{tab:training_req}.
-The results show that even with a very small number of training samples, SGPU achieves competitive performance.
-In particular, with only $200$ training instances, it outperforms existing state-of-the-art methods.
-These findings confirm that our uncertainty estimation framework remains effective and robust even under constrained data availability.
+Unlike popular semantic UQ methods (Section~\ref{sec:background}), SGPU requires training.
+Nevertheless, Gaussian Processes are well known for their strong performance even with limited training data as illustrated by Table~\ref{tab:training_req}.
+The results show that SGPU maintains competitive performance even with a very small number of training samples.
+Remarkably, with only $200$ training samples, it still outperforms existing state-of-the-art methods.
+These findings confirm the applicability and portability of SGPU.